charlessipe/reading-notes/class-02.md

 #Class 02 Reading Notes

 ##Chapter 2: “Text” (pp.40-61)
-HTML tags can be categorized in two main types: structural and semantic.
+-HTML tags can be categorized in two main types: structural and semantic.

-Structural tages add structure to the page such as headings and paragraphs.
+-Structural tages add structure to the page such as headings and paragraphs.

-Semantic adds more information, such as a quote or address.
+-Semantic adds more information, such as a quote or address.

 ##Chapter 10: Ch.10 “Introducing CSS” (pp.226-245)